benjum/UCLA-24W-DH150/README.md

 The course materials will consist primarily of Jupyter Notebooks and online readings.
 The only technology requirement on your part is access to a web browser.

 **Jupyter Notebooks:** All class notebooks will accessible on the web at [this GitHub repository](https://github.com/benjum/UCLA-24W-DH150).
-You will be able to run them all on the [IDRE JupyterHub](https://jupyter.idre.ucla.edu/) – this is a customized coding environment that is accessible via the web.
+For the first half of the course, you will be able to run them on the JupyterHub accessible via BruinLearn.
+When the computing gets more resource-intensive, we will cover local software installations.
+If you anticipate needing accommodations for a computer, please discuss with me.

 **Online Readings:** Each week there will be several readings of online content.
 These will provide context and stimulus for in-class discussions and for our coding activities.

-**Canvas:** Assignment submissions will take place on the Canvas course site, accessible at [bruinlearn.ucla.edu](https://bruinlearn.ucla.edu).
+**BruinLearn:** Assignment submissions will take place through our BruinLearn course site, accessible at [bruinlearn.ucla.edu](https://bruinlearn.ucla.edu).

 ## Evaluation